treverhines/PyGeoNS/README.rst

 in our data consists of white noise (which we do not need to specify) and a linear trend that is unique for each station.
 This linear trend is secular tectonic deformation, which we are not interested in for this demonstration.
+See `Network and Station Processes`_ for more information on specifying noise and prior models.
 By default, strains will be estimated at the locations of each station in the dataset and for each day in the dataset.
 The computation time can be decreased by specifying a smaller range of times and positions to output at.
 Use the ``--start-date`` and ``--end-date`` arguments to set the range of output times.
 Use the ``--positions`` or ``--positions-file`` to set the output positions.

 .. code-block:: bash